sekhar4ml/Truck_Delay_Classification/README.md

 * Optimize route planning to reduce delays caused by traffic or adverse weather conditions.
 * Reduce costs associated with delayed shipments, such as penalties or compensation to customers.

-This project is the first part of a three-part series aimed at solving the truck delay prediction problem.
-In this initial phase, we will utilize PostgreSQL and MYSQL in AWS Redshift to store the data, perform data retrieval, and conduct basic exploratory data analysis (EDA).
-With Hopsworks feature store, we will build a pipeline that includes data processing feature engineering and prepare the data for model building.

 ## System Requirements

 * python version : 3.10.2 or Later